JuheonChu/Comp491-Transformers-TechSpike/resources/jax/README.md

 **Platform**

-To reduce hardware complexity, we installed jax and most of the support packages for GPU (CONDA, cuDNN) in the colab.
+To reduce hardware complexity, we installed jax and most of the support packages for GPU (CONDA, cuDNN) in a shared Google colab.
 - CUDA version 11.2
 - Python 3.7.15
 -